 - Staff members will provide you with feedback and finishing touches.

 Download your Unofficial Transcript online through REGIS

-List of classes taken at Caltech, including those you plan to take through spring 2018
+List of classes taken at Caltech, including those you plan to take in the following Spring quarter.

 - Include your name and option at the top of the page.